-There is something about these machines that modern equipment don’t have – the sound and feel of real buttons and knobs that go “click”.
+There is something about these machines that modern hifi equipment lack – the sound and feel of real buttons and knobs that go “click”.
 The wooden panels, the solid feel of everything.
+No touchpanels!
+No updates needed!
 The fact that they can still be used with any contemporary sound source – when whatever streaming or music player stuff you are using today are out of fashion tomorrow and some new standard has replaced it – you can still use these fantastic, timeless receivers.

-And of course, the sound – that musical, generous, sparkling sound of classic Tandberg gear.
+And of course, the sound – that musical, generous, lush, sparkling sound of classic Tandberg gear.

 This place is now organized so that there are no posts in a typical blog-style.
 I have made separate pages for the different projects.
 You see links to the right (or below if you’re on a mobile).